per-gron/pereckerdal.github.com/_posts/2010-05-20-semidynamic-typing.markdown

 almost invariably leads to needlessly fragile programs.
-"Which values were it that count as false again?" is a question i often ask myself when writing Javascript, and bugs that are because I forgot that the empty string counts as false and similar is not uncommon.
+"Which values were it that count as false again?" is a question i often ask myself when writing Javascript, and bugs that are because I forgot that the empty string counts as false and similar are not uncommon.

 I seriously don't get such designs.
 The fact that I don't have to write `str != ''` doesn't make my programs much shorter, easier to